 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 The annual death toll on Omani roads is extremely high.
 Driving practices differ significantly from Australia, and visibility on roads can be affected by poor weather.
-Off-road driving is hazardous as is driving outside Muscat, particularly after dark.
+Off-road driving is hazardous as is driving outside major cities, particularly after dark.
 Road conditions in some parts of the country are poor and there is a risk of camels straying on to roads.
 Traffic accidents are regarded as one of the most significant risks to those visiting or living in Oman.
 For further advice, see our road travel page.

 Authorisation from the Omani government is required for travel to some areas.

 Travellers entering Oman or the Gulf area by sea should be aware that many areas are sensitive in relation to security and territory.
 In particular, maritime boundaries and the islands of Abu Musa and the Tunbs in the southern Gulf are the subject of jurisdictional disputes.
-There are reports of detentions and inspections of vessels and arrest.
+There have been reports of vessels being inspected and travellers being detained or arrested.

 Women should take care when travelling alone, particularly at night.